 Backpacking Croatia Budgets

 The recommended daily budget for backpacking in Croatia is 205 HRK($30).
-This implies you’re sleeping in a hostel dorm, preparing all of your meals, restricting your alcohol use, participating in free activitiesOpens in a new tab. like hiking and free walking tours, and getting around utilizing local transportation.
+This implies you’re sleeping in a hostel dorm, preparing all of your meals, restricting your alcohol use, participating in free activities like hiking and free walking tours, and getting around utilizing local transportation.
 If you’re going in the summer or intend to drink, you’ll need to budget more.

-On a daily budget of 670 HRK($100), you can stay in a private AirbnbOpens in a new tab. or private hostel room, eat out multiple times a day, have a few drinks, go on guided tours, go diving, take the occasional cab, and visit museums and sites.
+On a daily budget of 670 HRK($100), you can stay in a private Airbnb or private hostel room, eat out multiple times a day, have a few drinks, go on guided tours, go diving, take the occasional cab, and visit museums and sites.

 Croatia is one of Europe’s most popular tourist destinations.
 Croatia has beautiful beaches, craggy islands, historical buildings, and more.
 Despite the popularity, the cost to vacation in Croatia is surprisingly inexpensive compared to the rest of Europe.